Updated on March 6, 2023

 While every divorce is very personal and unique to the two people involved, the basic terms that must be resolved remain consistent across all divorces:

 While your divorce terms will be unique to you and your situation, these basic categories will guide your negotiations.

 The Division of Your Marital Property

-One of the primary factors of every divorce is the division of your marital property, which refers to those assets that you and your spouse acquired while you were a married couple (regardless of who did the purchasing and/or whose name is on the deed).
-The two exceptions to this include:
+One of the primary factors of every divorce is the division of your marital property, which refers to those assets that you and your spouse acquired while you were a married couple (regardless of who did the purchasing or whose name is on the deed).
+The two exceptions to this rule include the following: